-Firefly pose is an arm balance pose that requires more core strength than arm strength.
+Firefly and Insect pose are both arm balance poses that requires more core strength than arm strength.
 The physical comparisons between firefly pose and the insect’s pose are pretty easy to see.
 The steps are the exact same, except in Firefly, the last step is to straighten the legs.
+Lets look at these steps below.

 - Squat with your feet a little less than shoulder distance apart.
 Tilt your pelvis forward and bring your trunk between your legs.
 Keeping your trunk low, straighten your legs enough to lift your pelvis to about knee height.